Submission Guide

 Requirements to be a DPG

-All digital solutions will be reviewed by the Digital Public Goods Alliance’s technical review team to ensure it meets the requirements of each indicator of the DPG Standard.
-Take this eligibility test to assess if your digital solution can become a DPG – it only takes 5 minutes.
+All digital solutions will be reviewed by the Digital Public Goods Alliance’s technical review team to ensure they meet the DPG Standard’s requirements for each indicator following the DPG review policy.
+You can take this eligibility test to do an initial assessment of your digital solution, and verify if it can become a DPG – it only takes 5 minutes.

-In order to apply to be recognised as a digital public good, you’ll need the following information:
+In order to apply to be recognised as a digital public good, please be aware of the following information:

 1. SDG RELEVANCE

-Digital solutions must demonstrate relevance to one or more of the SDGs (Sustainable Development Goals).
+Digital public goods must demonstrate relevance to advancing the Sustainable Development Goals (SDGs)

-Evidence required: A description that links the digital solution to the SDG targets detailed under each SDG.
-This will be required for each SDG that the solution may cater to.
+Evidence required: A description that links the digital solution to the SDG list of targets and indicators detailed under each SDG.
+Only the most relevant SDGs to the solution should be mentioned and you will be required to provide information for each SDG the solution may be relevant to.

 2. OPEN LICENSING

-Digital solutions must use an approved open license.
+Digital public goods must demonstrate the use of an approved open license.

 Evidence required: A public link that explicitly mentions an approved open license.
-Refer to the list of approved open licenses that are accepted.
+Refer to the list of approved open licenses that are accepted based on the type of digital public good.

 3. CLEAR OWNERSHIP